Testing Imprecise Hypotheses: The smooth Gaussian white noise model

 Ideally, we would like to test the $L_p$ norm of the signal wihtout additional assumptions: $H_0: \norm{f}_p\leq \epsilon_0$ versus $H_1:\norm{f}_p \geq \epsilon_1$.
 However, without further restrictions under the alternative, distinguishing these hypotheses becomes impossible since the set of distribution under the null hypothesis is dense in the set of distribution under the alternative \citep{janssenGlobalPowerFunctions2000}.
 In other words, the critical separation remains constant; see Theorem 2.3 of \citet{ingsterAsymptoticallyMinimaxHypothesisI1993}.

-We will do so under the assumption that $f$ lies in a Besov body with smoothness parameter $s > 0$ and integrability parameters $1 \leq p,q \leq \infty$; we recall the definition of the Besov norm $\norm{\cdot}_{s,p,q}$, in \zcref{sec:besov_norm}.
+We will do so under the assumption that $f$ lies in a Besov body with smoothness parameter $s > 0$ and integrability parameters $1 \leq p,q \leq \infty$; we recall the definition of the Besov norm $\norm{\cdot}_{s,p,q}$, in Appendix \ref{sec:besov_norm} of the supplementary material.
 Our goal is to distinguish between a small signal under the null hypothesis, versus a large smooth signal under the alternative: where the null set is given by those signals that are close to the origin, and the alternative set contains smooth signals that are far from the origin: for a fixed radius $L > 0$.
 Henceforth, let $P_f$ denote the probability measure corresponding to the Gaussian white noise model \eqref{eq:gaussian_white_noise}, and fix $\GW = \left\{P_f : f \in L_p[0,1]\cap L_2[0,1]\right\}$ is the collection of all such processes.
 The next theorem shows that we can use results for testing the Gaussian sequence model, to derive the critical separation for the smooth Gaussian white noise model.
-The proof appears in \zcref{sec:GaussianWhiteNoiseEquivalence}.
+The proof appears in Appendix \ref{sec:GaussianWhiteNoiseEquivalence} of the supplementary material.